Vegan Coconut Scones

 Ingredients you’ll need

 These scones are made with desiccated coconut.
-This adds a little bit of texture to the dough to give it some oomph.
-And if you serve the scones with coconut whipped cream, the combo is TO DIE FOR.
-So good, I promise!
+This adds a little bit of texture to the dough and of course the coconut flavour.
+Make sure to serve the scones with coconut whipped cream because the combo is so good.

 For this recipe, these are the ingredients you’ll need:

-- Self raising flour.
+- Self-raising flour.
 It’s important that you use self-raising flour, which contains added raising agents.
-This helps to make light and fluffy scones.
-If plain flour is all you have, add 2 teaspoons of baking powder to it.
+This helps to make tall and fluffy scones.

 - Caster sugar.
-Also known as superfine sugar in other parts of the world.
+This is also known as superfine sugar in other parts of the world.
+You only need a small amount to add a touch of sweetness because scones are not supposed to be super sweet.

 - Desiccated coconut.
 This can be found in the baking aisle or near the nuts and seeds in most supermarkets.

 And that’s all!
-These coconut scones have only 6 ingredients!
-And of course, you can add any fillings you like such as jam, dairy-free whipped coconut cream or vegan butter.
+These vegan coconut scones have only 6 ingredients!
+And of course, you can add any fillings you like such as jam, dairy-free cream or butter.
 The choice is yours.

 How to make vegan coconut scones